Author – David McRobbie

 He becomes an evacuee – put on a train and sent to a small country town called Netterfold.
 He makes new friends and through his billet (a retired concert pianist) begins his lessons again – all the while wondering when his good luck will come to an end again.

-Based on the authors experiences of being an evacuee in 1939 – this book has a section at the end going into more detail about what it was like.
+Based on the authors experiences of being an evacuee in 1939 – this book has a section at the end going into more detail.

 (War, Foster, Evacuee, 1939, Music)